-At Orani, John and the others were put into a pin.
-They were ordered to lay down.
-In the morning, John and the other men realized that they had been lying in the human waste of POWs who had already used the pin.
+At Orani, John and the others were put into a pen where they were ordered to lay down.
+In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, he received his first food.
 It was a meal of rice and salt.
 Later in the day, other POWs arrived in Orani.
 One group was the enlisted members of the tank group.
 They had walked the entire way to the barrio.

-At 6:30 that evening, John resumed the march.
-John recalled that this part of the march was different.
+At 6:30 that evening, John resumed the march and wrote that this part of the march was different.
 The POWs were marched at a faster pace.
 The guards also seemed to be nervous about something.
 This time they made the POWs make their way to Hormosa.
 There, the road went from gravel to concrete.
 John found that this change of surface made the march easier.
 When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.
 John received one of these jabs.

-The POWs continued the march.
-For the first time in months, it began to rain.
-John stated the rain felt great.
+The POWs continued the march and for the first time in months it began to rain.
+John wrote the rain felt great.
 At 4:30 PM on April 13th, he arrived at San Fernando.
-The POWs were once again put into a bin.
+The POWs were once again put into a pen.
 At 4:00 in the morning, the Japanese woke the POWs and marched them to the train station.
 They were packed into small wooden boxcars and rode the train to Capas arriving there at 9:00 AM.
 There, they disembarked from the cars and walked the last ten miles to Camp O'Donnell.

 In the diary John kept as a POW, he wrote of the food the POWs were served.
 In it he stated the POWs received a dish of steam rice and salt for breakfast and a cup of ginger tea.
 He stated that when he first became a POW, he had to force the rice down his throat, since he found it disgusting.
 He noted that by July 1943, he could eat the rice and want more.